 In an eBook we published earlier this year, I ‘recruitified’ the key stages of the clock to make it more applicable to how our industry works.
 If you consider what’s happening in the market right now, I’m pretty sure you’ll agree we’re firmly in the ‘boom phase’, indicating that now is a great time to grow your recruitment business – or start your own.

 Some indicators that we’re currently in boom stage:

-- Unemployment in the UK is at an all-time low (currently 2%) so there’s plenty of opportunity there for recruiters
+- Unemployment in the UK is has remained historically low over the last few years (dropping to its lowest level of 3.8% in 2019), so there’s plenty of opportunity there for recruiters

 - Company growth is generally motoring

 - Property costs and availability still achievable

 All of the above are great indicators that now’ is the perfect time to push your businesses forward and a guarantee that there will be lots of opportunities for you to capitalise on demand.

 It’s a great time to be a small fish in a big pond

 There’s no denying that the market is pretty crowded at the moment.
 According to recent data by ClearlyPR, as many as 1800 new recruitment agencies launched in the first three months of 2018 alone!